 Years ago, an organization I worked for rolled out a new travel system.
 It was actually a nice system – well designed, easy to use, and it all ran in a web browser (the earlier system used client/server technology that was the “big thing” at the time before the web).
 The project did a smashing job delivering the system in a matter of months (it was an off the shelf system that required little coding to work) and rolling it out to the work force.

 A month later, the organization went back to the old client server system.
 Fingers were pointed.
 A head or two rolled.

 Could things have turned out differently?
 If the project had engaged their stakeholders in the beginning, perhaps they would have found a way to address the concerns of the supervisor responsible for approving travel and travel expenses.
-They were’t involved in the project and when the system rolled-out, they discovered that they would have to personally approve travel and expenses in the system (not surprisingly, as the regulation required).
+They weren’t involved in the project and when the system rolled out, they discovered that they would have to personally approve travel and expenses in the system (not surprisingly, as the regulation required).